 In general the changes all seem like great upgrade from the previous model.
 The ease of use is increased with the toggle trigger style opening system, the size feels smaller despite the increase to its girth and it is 20 grams lighter.
 The new caming mechanism is safer and helps to prevent failure.

 Another addition to the new model wall hauler is a small black plastic plate situated below the pulley.
 Petzl reports that this prevents improper loading of the device in an upside down position.
 It also helps to clarify at a glance where to load the rope without any confusion.
 Further use of the new Pro Traxion has shown that it is a superior device, the ease of use is much greater and the fact that it is 20 grams lighter is always a welcome treat!

 This hauling device is very strong and dependable.
 We have never heard of anyone wearing down the cam teeth on this Petzl pulley.
 The fact that you can attach and detach the hauling rope without removing it from the anchor is handy.
 The operation of the pulley is great.
-One great thing about this device is you can haul with just one ascender (you don't need an extra one to catch the rope).
-I just attach one Petzl Ascension Ascender and you are good to go.
+Another plus is the ability to haul using only one ascender with the Pro Traxion (an extra ascender to catch the rope is not necessary).
+My approach is to attach a Petzl Ascension Ascender to use in combination with this device.

 There are no major gripes with this climbing pulley but we have some minor ones.
-Because of the big diameter clip in point, you need to make sure you have a special pear or oval-shaped locking carabiner like the Petzl Attache or Petzl OK.
+Due to the large diameter clip in point, it's key to use in tandem with an oval-shaped or pear locking biner.
+Two fine options are the Petzl OK or Petzl Attache.

 One safety issue with this device is you need to really be careful about properly attaching the device to the climbing rope, engaging the clamp, and clipping a biner through the bottom holes for safety.
 There was a fatal accident in Zion where the device was not properly engaged and led to events that caused a rope to break.